latex3/latex3.github.io/about/logos/index.md

 permalink: /about/logos/
 ---

+> **Disclaimer:** This page is currently not linked, because it is
+> unfinished.
+If you happen to come across it, take it as a first
+> draft.
+It should already now explain more or less what we think the
+> logo should or shouldn't be used for.
+So please use this pages as a
+> general guideline and in case of questions or use cases not covered:
+> ask.
+Thanks.

 # LaTeX, LaTeX3 and expl3 Logos and Usage

 We’ve put together some assets for those times when you want to show